vircadia/vircadia-native-core/examples/light_modifier/README.md

 This PR demonstrates one way in-world editing of objects might work.
 We start with a spotlight.
 When you distant grab the sliders, you can move them along their axis to change their values.
 You may also rotate / move the block to which the spotlight is attached.

+Enter edit mode by running your distance beam through a light overlay.
+Exit using the red X.

 To test: https://rawgit.com/imgntn/hifi/light_mod/examples/lights/lightLoader.js
 To reset, I recommend stopping all scripts then re-loading lightLoader.js